EightShapes/visual-diff-figma-plugin/README.md

 ## Contributions
 Contributions are welcome.
 Please submit a pull request to this repo.
 That will notify the maintainers and we'll take a look.

+## Diff settings
+The default threshold for the plugin to detect a difference is currently `0.1`.
+Subtle changes may not be flagged, but this threshold prevents false diffs caused by text antialiasing.